 - 1. Disconnect all devices from power. - 2.
 Connect a USB keyboard and mouse to the front or rear USB ports. - 3.
 Optional.
-Connect a microphone and speakers to the front panel.
+Connect a speakers to the front panel.

 - 4. Connect the User Station to the network using either or both LAN ports on the rear panel. - 5.
-Connect one or two or three monitors using either or both DisplayPort ports, or the HDMI port. - 6.
+Connect monitor(s) to HDMI, DisplayPort and USB-C ports. - 6.
 Power ON all devices.

-DisplayPort and HDMI transmit both video and audio signals.
+DisplayPort, HDMI and USB-C transmit both video and audio signals.
 Your monitors must support the audio transmission if audio is intended.